What is 'On Trigger Gen 3'?

 Is it possible to connect two sensors to one module input?

-The sensors can be connected to one input in the module either by Y stereo cable if the input in the module supports a dual trigger, for example by: (KLOTZ AYS-1) or Y mono cable, for example: (KLOTZ AYU-2) in this case, the module will have to handle both sensors at once, and the configuration of the module will be more complicated.
+The sensors can be connected to one input in the module by Y stereo cable if the input in the module supports a dual trigger, for example by: (KLOTZ AYS-1) or Y mono cable, for example: (KLOTZ AYU-2).

 Is the pedal movement somehow affected by the triggers?